-Concrete MVER Testing is Only Skin Deep
+Concrete MVER Testing Is Only Skin Deep

-Commonly called the calcium chloride test, MVER is a traditional measure of concrete surface moisture conditions.
+Commonly called the calcium chloride test, MVER is a traditional measure of concrete moisture content.
 Due to its longevity, building contractors still use it.
-However, installers had used calcium chloride to measure concrete moisture for decades without any real sense of the science (or lack thereof) behind it.
+However, installers had used calcium chloride to measure concrete moisture content for decades without any real sense of the science (or lack thereof) behind it.
 MVER reads the pounds of water per thousand square feet per 24 hours of drying.
 Most manufacturers recommend readings of between “3” and “5.”

 Calcium chloride fails to address the moisture measurement technology that has developed in recent years.
-While MVER testing estimates concrete moisture conditions to a very limited depth, it is imprecise.
+While MVER testing estimates concrete moisture content to a very limited depth, it is imprecise.
 Calcium chloride only measures surface concrete conditions.
 Building projects continue to be defined by time constraints and budget.
-Accordingly, installers utilize more curing, sealing and bond-breaking compounds to speed up the process.
+Accordingly, installers utilize more curing, sealing, and bond-breaking compounds to speed up the process.
 This is anathema to calcium chloride.
 An MVER reading depends on the absence of exactly those compounds that builders increasingly use.
-Therefore, calcium chloride assessment has become passe in construction and, in fact, has been disallowed for certain concrete applications.
+Therefore, calcium chloride assessment has become passé in construction and, in fact, has been disallowed for certain concrete applications.

 Relative Humidity (RH)